yieldmo-peter/yieldmo-android-sdk/README.md

 # Yieldmo Android SDK

 Thanks for taking a look at Yieldmo!
-We take pride in having an easy-to-use, unobtrusive ad formats for mobile web and apps.
+We take pride in having easy-to-use, unobtrusive ad formats for mobile web and apps.

 ## Download